Samsung/tizen-docs/docs/application/native/guides/multimedia/metadata.md

   You can [edit the metadata](#edit_metadata) of several popular audio formats using the metadata editor.
 You can add and remove album art, or update the information for the audio file.

-  The metadata editor supports editing the [metadata](#attribute) of the mp3 and mp4 (audio only) file formats.
-Image and video file editing is not supported.
+  The metadata editor supports editing the [metadata](#attribute) of the MP3, mp4, WAV, FLAC and OGG file formats.
+Image file editing is not supported.

 - Metadata extraction